confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 You can use the ``ccloud`` CLI retrieve the Bootstrap Server value for your cluster.

-.. tip:: You can also create topics using the
+.. tip:: You can also view the Bootstrap Server value on the Confluent Cloud UI under the **Cluster settings**.
-         :ref:`Confluent Cloud UI <create-topics-cloud>`.

 #.
 If you haven't already, `install the ccloud CLI <https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#step-2-install-the-ccloud-cli>`__